jon-mil-92/DisplayHotKeys/README.md

 To exit the application, click on the "Exit App" button.
 You can also exit the application from the system tray by clicking on the system tray icon and selecting "Exit".

-#### About App

-Opens a window to display the current version, PayPal donate button, license button, and releases button.

 #### PayPal Donate

 If you find the application useful and wish to donate, the "PayPal Donate" button will open a PayPal donation web page.

-#### License

-Opens a web page in the default browser to display the current license information.

 #### Releases